kjs29/nback/README.md

 # What is 'N back'?

+Here is some brief information about the game if you'd like to know what 'N back' is.

 > The n-back task is a continuous performance task that is commonly used as an assessment in psychology and cognitive neuroscience to measure a part of working memory and working memory capacity.
 The n-back was introduced by Wayne Kirchner in 1958.
 N-Back can also be used as a training method to improve working memory and working memory capacity and also increase fluid intelligence.
 >
 > ...